Kauffman states and Heegaard diagrams for tangles: Introduction

 In 2014, Petkova and Vértesi defined a combinatorial tangle Floer homology using grid diagrams and ideas from bordered Floer homology \cite{cHFT}.
-They use a more general definition of tangles, namely those with a ``top'' and a ``bottom'', ie braids with caps and cups.
-In \cite{DecatCTFH}, they and Ellis show that the decategorification of their invariant agrees with Sartori's generalisation of the Alexander polynomials to top-bottom-tangles via representations of $U_q(\mathfrak{gl}(1\vert 1))$ \cite{Sartori14}.
-Thus, Petkova and Vértesi's theory fits very nicely into $\mathfrak{sl}_n$-homology theories arising from Khovanov homology.
+They use a more general definition of tangles, namely two-sided ones.
+In \cite{DecatCTFH}, they and Ellis show that the decategorification of their invariant agrees with Sartori's generalisation of the Alexander polynomials to two-sided tangles via the representation theory of $U_q(\mathfrak{gl}(1\vert 1))$ \cite{Sartori14}.
+Thus, Petkova and Vértesi's theory fits nicely into the Reshetikhin-Turaev framework~\cite{ReshetikhinTuraev}, making it analogous to Khovanov's tangle invariant~\cite{KhovanovTangles}.

 In 2016, Ozsváth and Szabó developed a completely algebraically defined knot homology theory, which they conjecture to be equivalent to knot Floer homology \cite{OSKauffmanStates1,OSKauffmanStates2}.
-Like Petkova and Vértesi, they cut up a knot diagram into elementary pieces, so they automatically obtain tangle invariants, too.
-This theory seems to be frightfully powerful: from a computational point of view, since they can compute their homology from diagrams with over 50 crossings; but also from a more theoretical point of view, since their theory includes the hat- as well as the more sophisticated ``$-$''-version of knot Floer homology without reference to holomorphic curves or grid diagrams.
+Like Petkova and Vértesi, they cut up a knot diagram into elementary pieces, associate with each piece a bimodule and then tensor these bimodules together to obtain a knot invariant.
+Implicitly, they also define an invariant for two-sided tangles, since their proof of invariance under Reidemeister moves is entirely local.
+Ozsváth and Szabó's theory seems to be frightfully powerful: from a computational point of view, since they can compute their homology from diagrams with over 50 crossings; but also from a more theoretical point of view, since their theory includes the hat- as well as the more sophisticated ``$-$''-version of knot Floer homology without reference to holomorphic curves or grid diagrams.
 Interestingly, the generators in their theory correspond to Kauffman states like in ours.
 A decategorified invariant has been studied by Manion~\cite{ManionDecat} and related to the representation theory of $\mathcal{U}_q(\mathfrak{gl}(1\vert 1))$.

 Finally, I want to mention some impressive work of Lambert-Cole \cite{LambertCole1,LambertCole2}, where he confirms conjecture~\ref{conj:MutInvHFL} for various families of mutant pairs.